ladybug-tools/3d-models/index.md

 * Menus and read me files created using Markdown

-The gallery folder contains a single gallery of AEC files
+The Galleries folder contains a three galleries of files.

-The read me file links to the AEC gallery and three other Galleries
+There's also a link to a Galley in the OBJ files

 ### [JSON Files]( http://ladybug-analysis-tools.github.io/3d-models/json/index.html )